gigiguan/gigiguan.github.io/quizzes.md

 **Q13**
 ![image](https://user-images.githubusercontent.com/89219495/164559060-71b12b63-df4b-462b-bd01-4480d1b7f383.png)
 A: Do the movement patterns of the animal vary according to the weather?
+* Reflection: accidentally clicked on the wrong answer choice :/

 **Q14**: An online store uses 6-bit binary sequences to identify each unique item for sale.
 The store plans to increase the number of items it sells and is considering using 7-bit binary sequences.
 Which of the following best describes the result of using 7-bit sequences instead of 6-bit sequences?

 A: 2 times as many items can be uniquely identified.
 * Reflection: Using 6-bit binary sequences allows for 26 or 64 different items to be identified.
 Using 7-bit binary sequences allows for 27 or 128 different items to be identified.
 Thus there are two times as many items that can be uniquely identified.